the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 ## Arrays

 An **array** in JavaScript represents a list of items.
 Informally it's also called **list** or **list of items**.
-While objects (from the last section) represent one entity (here: object) with certain properties defined in curly brackets, arrays represent multiple entities (here: strings, numbers, but also objects) in a list defined in brackets.
+While objects (from the last section) represent one entity (here: object) with certain properties defined in curly braces, arrays represent multiple entities (here: strings, numbers, but also objects) in a list defined in brackets.

 {title="index.js",lang="javascript"}
 ~~~~~~~